 Located about 2.5 hours north of Tampa on the Gulf Coast, the low-development cluster of islands that comprise Cedar Key make for a very different kind of Florida vacation.
 Here, getting back to nature and the simple things are the focus, and Cedar Key feels like the kind of Florida locale where Hemingway would hang his hat.
 The Cedar Key Seafood Festival, held every October at the start of stone crab season, is a great time to visit, as it’s one of just a few times during the year when visitors can access nearby Seahorse Key (reached by boat), a protected island with a historic lighthouse that’s part of the Cedar Key National Wildlife Refuge.
 Be sure to try local delicacies like mullet dip, oysters, and clam chowder.
 You can find traditional wooden stilt houses to rent on vacation rental websites, and plan to head out on guided tours with Kayak Cedar Keys to spot horseshoe crabs, ospreys, and raccoons and visit a 19th-century cemetery.

 Historic St. Augustine, America’s oldest town, is one of Florida’s top tourist attractions and can feel as crowded as a theme park much of the year.
 Travelers in the know opt to visit as a day trip then bed down just north in the quieter coastal community of Vilano Beach.
 Magic Beach Motel is a cool retro hotel with funky murals in the rooms and complimentary breakfast to start you off right for a day of sun and surf on Vilano’s pristine beach.
+For the most romantic hotel in town, book in at the historic Casa Monica Resort & Spa.
 A dinner favorite, with outdoor tables overlooking the Tolomoto River, is Beaches at Vilano.
 Live music accompanies the sunsets here, and the seafood is second to none.

 Anna Maria Island

 This small beach community at the southern tip of St. Pete Beach gets its curious name from the French passe aux grilleurs, a reference to the French mariners who used to grill their fish on the beaches here during pirate times.
 It was the Spanish, however, who first arrived in Pass-a-Grille from the Old World in 1528.
 Sandwiched between the bay and the Gulf of Mexico, the small town center, lined with yellow and sky-blue buildings, houses independent shops and restaurants and has been named a National Historic District.
+Tuck into grouper sandwiches and other Florida seafood specialties at the dockside Sea Critters Cafe or settle in beachside for a bucket of cold beers and burgers steps from the sand at the uber-casual Paradise Grille.
 The crystalline waters are perfect for swimming nearly year-round (just do the “stingray shuffle” to stave off any unwelcome encounters with these marine animals who are just as drawn to the lovely beach as you).

 Santa Rosa Beach

-Insider Tip: Paddleboard 30A delivers paddleboards and beach bikes to your vacation rental or hotel, free of charge.
+INSIDER TIPSurfSup delivers paddleboards to your vacation rental or hotel, free of charge.